City Guide for: Joshua Tree, California, United States

 Airport

 The closest major airport to Joshua Tree National Park is Palm Springs International Airport (PSP), located approximately 40 miles (64 km) from the park's west entrance.
-From the airport, you can rent a car to drive to the park.
-Other, further airports include Ontario International Airport (ONT) and Los Angeles International Airport (LAX), both requiring a longer drive.
+From the airport, you can rent a car or take a taxi/rideshare service to reach the park or nearby towns.
+Los Angeles International Airport (LAX) is another option, but it's located approximately 140 miles (225 km) away, requiring a longer drive.

 Attractions